SQ2CPA/RS41_WSPR/README.md

 The goal of this project is to show that you can use some components from RS41 radiosonde in your own trackers.

-## Used components
+## Used components from RS41

 1. STM32F100C8
 2. 24 MHz crystal
-3. 26 MHz TXCO (not tested yet)
+3. 26 MHz TXCO

 ## Unique features

 -   TX at multiple timeslots: 8 0, 4 6 so you can hit propagation easier and get more spots
+-   Power GPS and SI5351+TXCO separately from STM32

+## Power usage

+About 3.3V 40mA max.
+We never power GPS and SI5351+TXCO at the same time to lower the maximum peak

 ## Pinouts

-1. GPS TX at PA10, RX at PA9
+1. GPS TX at PA10, RX at PA9 (GPS TX could be also used as serial debug)
-2. I2C SCL at PB10, SDA at PB11
+2. I2C SCL at PB10, SDA at PB11 (needs 3.3k/4.7k ohm resistors on the I2C line)
-3. GPS Enable at PB7 (optional, not used yet)
+3. GPS VCC at PB4+PB5+PB6+PB7
+4. SI5351+TXCO VCC at PA1+PA2+PA3+PA4
-4. SWDIO at PA13, CLK at PA14
+5. SWDIO at PA13, CLK at PA14

 PCB is currently unavailable to public!